 Congrats!
 You’re ready to purchase a home, perhaps the biggest investment of you life!

-I stay current on Etobicoke and GTA real estate market news and trends.
+I stay current on GTA real estate market news and trends.
 Making sure to take the time and effort to prepare my clients for the buying process and living in this great city, I offer plenty of tips and tricks.

 1. Get pre-approved for a mortgage